patlachance/vscode-ext-pasteportal/TOS.md

 ## Introduction

 PastePortal (the "Service") is a revolutionary new application that makes sharing text a breeze.
-The Service is provided by Non-Existing-Orginizasion (the "Team"), and is intended for use by developers, programmers, and other users who need to share text, code, or other data easily and efficiently.
+The Service is provided by Non-Existing-Organization (the "Team"), and is intended for use by developers, programmers, and other users who need to share text, code, or other data easily and efficiently.

 ## Use of the Service